G1t-Happens/ClassicFrames/README.md

 > The textures you transfer from the OPTIONAL folder to the Interface folder are meant to align the **RaidFrames**,
 > **Nameplates** and so on with the textures of the Unitframes.
 If you have no interest or need for this, you can skip step 3.

-> [!NOTE]
-> If you downloaded the ClassicFrames directly from the front page instead of the [Releases page](https://github.com/G1t-Happens/ClassicFrames/releases),
-> you will need to manually rename the ClassicFrames-main or ClassicFrames-main-hc folder to ClassicFrames
 4. You are done with the installation.
 <br>